 Developmental milestones include sitting up, crawling, smiling, and walking for the first time.
 There are a variety of milestones that include ways in which a child plays, learns, speaks, behaves, and moves.
 All children develop at their own pace – even within the same family – which makes it impossible to predict precisely when a child will learn a specific skill.
 If your child is not meeting his or her developmental milestones in an appropriate manner, or if you are concerned about your child’s development, don’t wait – make an appointment with your child’s doctor to share these concerns.
-The earlier a developmental disorder is diagnosed, the earlier treatment can begin, and the more successful the outcomes of treatment can be.
+The earlier a developmental disorder is diagnosed, the earlier treatment at a developmental disorder treatment center can begin, and the more successful the outcomes can be.

 What Causes Developmental Disorders?

 Developmental disorders and disabilities may begin to emerge at any point during your child’s developmental period.
 Most cases of developmental disorders develop in the prenatal period, but some may be the result of birth injury, infections, or other factors.
 It’s thought that most developmental disabilities are caused by a mixture of factors, which may include: